Oleg Yefremov

 Oleg Nikolayevich Yefremov (Оле́г Никола́евич Ефре́мов; 1 October 1927 – 24 May 2000) was a Soviet and Russian actor.
-He was a producer of the Moscow Art Theatre.
+He was a producer at the Moscow Art Theatre.
 He received the titles People's Artist of the USSR (1976) and Hero of Socialist Labour (1987).

-In 1949, he graduated from Moscow Art Theatre School and became an actor and later a producer of the Central Children Theater, started teaching at School-Studio by himself.
+In 1949, he graduated from the Moscow Art Theatre School and became an actor and later a producer of the Central Children Theater, started teaching at School-Studio by himself.

 Oleg Yefremov debuted as a film actor in the melodrama The First Echelon in 1955.
 Since then he was regularly acting in films, and his every appearance on screen turned to be a real event for millions of spectators.
-Some of his most notable roles were in the films The Alive and the Dead (1964), melodrama Three Poplars in Plyushchikha (1967), Shine, Shine, My Star (1969), comedies Aybolit-66 (1966), and Beware of the Car (1966).
+Some of his most notable roles were in the films The Alive and the Dead (1964), the melodrama Three Poplars in Plyushchikha (1967), Shine, Shine, My Star (1969), comedies Aybolit-66 (1966), and Beware of the Car (1966).

 In 1956, having gathered around himself students and graduates of the School-Studio, both his coevals and pupils, Oleg Yefremov organized the Studio of Young Actors (subsequently — the Moscow famous Sovremennik Theatre and became its first director.
-Since 1970 he was an actor and a Chief Producer of the Moscow Art Theatre named after Maxim Gorky.
+Since 1970, he has been an actor and a Chief Producer of the Moscow Art Theatre named after Maxim Gorky.
 In 1976 the actor became a Professor of Moscow Art Theatre School-Studio.

 Biography

 Early life

 Oleg Nikolayevich Yefremov was born on 1 October 1927 in Moscow.
 His father was Nikolai Ivanovich Yefremov, his mother Anna Dmitrievna Efremova.

 He grew up in a large communal apartment on the Arbat Street.
 His father served as an accountant in the Gulag system, and the future actor spent a part of his adolescence in the Vorkutlag camps, where he became closely acquainted with the criminal world.

-In childhood Yefremov attended a drama club at the House of Pioneers.
+In childhood, Yefremov attended a drama club at the House of Pioneers.